gcu-merk/CST_590_Computer_Science_Capstone_Project/documentation/docs/User_Guide.md

 - **Multi-Sensor Fusion:** Correlates radar speed/direction with AI vehicle identification
 - **Privacy-First:** All AI processing happens locally on the camera sensor
 - **Weather Independent:** Radar detection works in all weather conditions
-- **Local & Cloud Dashboards:** Edge UI for live monitoring and Cloud UI for historical analytics
+- **Web Dashboard:** GitHub Pages-hosted interface for remote monitoring via Tailscale VPN
-- **REST and WebSocket APIs:** For integration and automation with external systems
+- **REST and WebSocket APIs:** For integration and real-time event streaming
-- **Data Export & Reporting:** Generate reports and export data for further analysis
+- **Basic Reporting:** Download HTML and CSV reports of traffic data

 ### 1.3 User Roles

-The system supports different user roles with varying levels of access:
+The system supports different user roles:

 - **Operator:** Installs, configures, and maintains the system on-site.
 Responsible for hardware setup and basic troubleshooting.
-- **Traffic Analyst:** Reviews real-time and historical data, generates reports, and identifies traffic patterns and trends.
+- **Traffic Analyst:** Reviews real-time and historical data via the web dashboard and identifies traffic patterns.
-- **Administrator:** Manages user access, system configuration, cloud integration, and performs system maintenance tasks.
+- **Administrator:** Manages system configuration and performs system maintenance tasks.
-- **Viewer:** Read-only access to dashboard and reports for monitoring purposes.
+- **Viewer:** Anyone with access to the dashboard can view real-time traffic data and reports.

 ### 1.4 Accessibility & Safety